vinsdragonis/Odin/README.md

 # Odin
-A simple kernel built in C
+A simple multi-threaded OS built in C